 “Abortion is part of being a mother and of caring for children because part of caring for children is knowing when it’s not a good idea to bring them into the world.” - Katha Pollitt

-To start off, let’s know the meaning of abortion under Abortion Law in India.
+To start off, let’s know the meaning of abortion as per the Abortion Law in India.

-The term abortion refers to the deliberate medical termination of pregnancy, which can be done in two ways – medical or surgical.
+The term abortion refers to the deliberate medical termination of pregnancy in India, which can be done in two ways – medical or surgical.

 - Medical Abortion: A woman who is less than seven weeks pregnant can undergo a medical abortion.
 This process involves terminating a pregnancy with help of pills and medications.
-It is a non-surgical method which must be done under the supervision of a physician.
+It is a non-surgical method which one must do under the supervision of a physician.

-- Surgical abortion: If a woman wishes to undergo an abortion beyond seven weeks of gestation, then a surgical abortion is performed.
+- Surgical Abortion: If a woman wishes to undergo an abortion beyond seven weeks of gestation, then one can perform a surgical abortion.
 These are much more effective than a medical abortion, with a lower risk of an incomplete procedure.

 What are abortion laws in India?

-Abortion of a foetus is governed by various abortion laws that govern the legality or illegality of abortion in India are as follows :
+While abortion rights in India have been subject to many debates and discussions, however, abortion of a foetus is still considered both inhumane and criminal.
+There are various abortion laws that govern the legality or illegality of abortion in India such as:

-Indian Penal Code - Till 1971, Indian Penal Code (IPC) provided for the provisions of abortion in India.
-However, IPC does not provide for direct provisions related to abortion but does deal with miscarriage under section 312 to 316 of the code.
+- Indian Penal Code - Till 1971, Indian Penal Code (IPC) provided for the provisions of abortion in India.
+Legally, however, IPC does not provide for direct provisions related to abortion.
+But it does deal with miscarriage under section 312 to 316 of the code.

-Medical Termination of Pregnancy Act - The act deals with the provisions of abortion laws in India.
-The act provided that a pregnancy may be terminated until the first 12 weeks of the pregnancy with the approval of a medical practitioner.
-For abortion between 12-20 weeks of pregnancy, approval of two medical practitioners is required.
-The approval is mandated to make sure that the abortion is being done in accordance with the laws in India or not.
-The act does not provide for the sex-selective abortions.
+- Medical Termination of Pregnancy Act - Also known as the abortion act in India.
+It deals with the provisions of abortion laws in India.
+The act provides that you may terminate a pregnancy until the first 12 weeks of it with the approval of a medical practitioner.
+For abortion between 12-20 weeks of pregnancy, you require the approval of two medical practitioners.
+The approval is mandatory to make sure that abortion taking place is in accordance with the laws in India or not.
+The act does not provide for sex-selective abortions.

 Who can perform an Abortion in India under the Law?

-After clearing your confusion on “abortion legal in India?”, there are abortion laws in India that need to be followed in order to perform an abortion.
-Every medical institution that is licensed by the government to perform medically assisted abortions in India must display a certificate issued by the government.
+After clearing your confusion on whether “abortion legal in India?”
+You need to know that there are abortion laws in India which need to be followed in order to perform it.

 The doctor needs to have one of the following qualifications to perform an abortion:

-A registered medical practitioner who has performed at least 25 medically assisted terminations of pregnancy.
+- A registered medical practitioner who has performed at least 25 medically assisted termination of pregnancy in India.

-A doctor who was registered before enactment the Medical Termination of Pregnancy Act, 1971 and who has three years of experience in obstetrics and gynaecology.
+- A doctor who has registration before enactment the MTP Act, 1971 and who has three years of experience in obstetrics and gynaecology.

 A doctor who has registered after 1971 and has been practising in obstetrics and gynaecology for at least a year.

-So, the answer to this question is Yes!
+Well, the answer to the much-pondered question - “ls abortion legal in India” is - Yes!

 Abortion in India is legal under some circumstances and illegal in others.
-The abortion laws in India provide that if the abortion is being done by the adult then no parental or spousal approval is needed for the same.
+The abortion laws in India say that if the person getting an abortion is an adult, then you need no parental or spousal approval for it.